|AHRM||ESE||NOI||RF & RFA|

 Ship Escort Response Vessel System (SERVS): A corporate division of the Aleyska Pipeline Service Company whose mission is to prevent oil spills by assisting tankers in safe navigation through Prince William Sound and to protect the environment by providing effective response services to the Valdez Marine Terminal and Alaska Crude Oil Shippers in accordance with oil spill response agreements and plans.

-Situation Report (SITREP): A brief report written by SPAR's Prevention and Emergency Response Program detailing the circumstances, situation, and actions taken in response to a pollution incident involving a release of oil or a hazardous substance.
+Situation Report (SITREP): A brief report written by SPAR's Prevention Preparedness and Response Program detailing the circumstances, situation, and actions taken in response to a pollution incident involving a release of oil or a hazardous substance.

 Site: [State] An area that is contaminated, including areas contaminated by the migration of hazardous substances from a source area, regardless of property ownership.